Cam Brown (ice hockey)

-Richard Cameron Brown (born May 15, 1969) is a Canadian former professional ice hockey left winger who played one game for the Vancouver Canucks of the National Hockey League.
+Richard Cameron Brown (May 15, 1969 – October 25, 2025) was a Canadian professional ice hockey left winger who played one game for the Vancouver Canucks of the National Hockey League during the 1990–91 season.

 Early life

-Brown was born in Saskatoon, Saskatchewan.
+Brown was born in Saskatoon, Saskatchewan, on May 15, 1969.
 He played junior hockey with the Weyburn Red Wings and the Brandon Wheat Kings.

 Career

 In 2009, Brown was named to the ECHL Hall of Fame Class of 2010 and was inducted into the ECHL Hall of Fame during the 2010 ECHL All-Star Game in Ontario, California.
 He was the ECHL's all-time leader in penalty minutes until surpassed by Garet Hunt in the 2018–19 ECHL season.

+Death

+Brown died in a motorcycle collision in Blue Ridge, Georgia, on October 25, 2025, at the age of 56.